John Pigeon

 John Pigeon (March 17, 1725 – February 5, 1778) was a merchant, a member of the Massachusetts Provincial Congress, and Massachusetts Commissary General during the American Revolution.
+Born in Boston he became a successful merchant and insurer before moving to Newton.
+In the lead up to the American Revolutionary War Pigeon was elected to head a committee of correspondence and to serve on the Massachusetts Provincial Congress.
+He became commissary of stores to the congress in February 1775 and in may became commissary general to the army established by the congress.
+The role ended when the army came under the control of the Continental Congress in July.
+Pigeon afterwards returned to Newton where he played a role in supporting the cause of independence and in ensuring the supply of gunpowder to patriot forces.

 Biography

 John Pigeon was born in Boston, Massachusetts to Henry and Walter (née Ross) Pigeon on March 17, 1725.
 On October 26, 1752, he married Jane Dumaresq in Christ Church.
 The couple had two sons and one daughter.

 Pigeon was called "one of the relatively few Anglican Whigs in Boston" in a biography of his son.
 The same biography notes that Pigeon served as a senior warden, a position he appears to have secured in 1763.
 Around this same time, the prosperous merchant entered the insurance business.
 Evidence of his Pigeon's success could be seen not only in his extensive newspaper advertisements for a variety of goods for sale, but also in his generosity to his church.
 At one point, records show that he loaned Christ Church £500 for construction purposes.
 By the late 1760s, it appears Pigeon was ready to retire to the country life, as his advertisements reported he was rarely in Boston and he eventually bought houses and land in Newton, Massachusetts.

 On January 6, 1774, less than one month after the Boston Tea Party, the Newton freeholders appointed John Pigeon to head a committee of correspondence.
 By September of 1774, Pigeon was chosen by the selectmen to serve as a representative to the Massachusetts Provincial Congress that would meet in October.
 On November 2, 1774, he was appointed to serve as clerk of the committee of safety under the chairman, John Hancock.
-It has been suggested that Pigeon's role in the committee and "familiarity Boston’s Christ Church may have helped [Robert Newman and Paul Revere] devise the famous 18 April signal" that alerted patriot forces to the incoming British forces.
+It has been suggested that Pigeon's role in the committee and "familiarity Boston's Christ Church may have helped [Robert Newman and Paul Revere] devise the famous 18 April signal" that alerted patriot forces to the incoming British forces.